Cyclone Tiffany

-Tropical Cyclone Tiffany was a strong tropical cyclone that made landfall in Queensland and the Northern Territory.
+Tropical Cyclone Tiffany was a strong tropical cyclone that made landfall in Queensland and the Northern Territory in Australia.
 The tenth tropical low and the fifth tropical cyclone of the 2021–22 Australian region cyclone season, Tiffany originated from a tropical low south of Papua New Guinea, before intensifying into a tropical cyclone and named Tiffany, peaking as a category 2 tropical cyclone before making landfall in northern Queensland.

 Damage from Tiffany totaled at least A$50,000 (US$36,000), and 1 fatality was reported.

 Meteorological history

 On 4 January, the Bureau of Meteorology (BoM) began to monitor the northern Coral Sea for potential tropical cyclogenesis, as the monsoon trough was forecast to have renewed activity.
 Four days later, the BoM reported that a tropical low had formed, and designated it as 10U.
 At the same time, the Joint Typhoon Warning Center (JTWC) gave it a low chance of formation into a tropical cyclone within 24 hours, and the unofficial identifier Invest 90P.
 At the time, the low was located within a marginal environment for further development, with warm, 29-30 C sea surface temperatures, moderate to high wind shear, and radial outflow aloft.
 Within the next 12 hours, the system's low-level circulation center began consolidating, along with deep convection persisting around it, prompting the JTWC to upgrade its chances of development into medium, before subsequently issuing a Tropical Cyclone Formation Alert (TCFA) at 23:30 UTC that same day, noting a small eye feature and improved curved banding on microwave imagery.
 At 06:00 UTC the next day, the BoM upgraded the tropical low into a category 1 tropical cyclone in the Australian scale, and named it Tiffany.
 The JTWC subsequently upgraded Tiffany into a tropical storm in the Saffir-Simpson scale three hours later, noting the rapid organization of the system in 12 hours.
 Moving west under a deep-layered subtropical ridge to its south, Tiffany went on a rapid intensification phase, with the BoM upgrading the storm to a Category 2 tropical cyclone six hours later.
 Tiffany then peaked at 21:00 UTC that same day, with 10-minute sustained winds of 55 knots, and 1-minute sustained winds of 65 knots, becoming a category 1-equivalent cyclone on the Saffir-Simpson scale.
 Tiffany then rapidly weakened into a category 1 tropical cyclone due to wind shear as it moved over the Princess Charlotte Bay, before subsequently making landfall in the Cape York Peninsula at 06:00 UTC on 10 January.
 The JTWC downgraded the cyclone to a tropical storm three hours later.
 Tiffany then weakened into a tropical low as it traversed the peninsula, before emerging over the Gulf of Carpentaria on 11 January.